jiaobenhaimo/jiaobenhaimo.github.io/_posts/2023-04-26-AP Psychology Terms 1.markdown

 Zimbardo – Stanford Prison Experiment/Lucifer Effect – Role Playing: People take on the role of what they feel are proper for the situation

-Cognitive Dissonance – people change their behavior to avoid looking bad, ieperson is against gay rights then becomes gay, he will change attitude to gay rights activist Asch – conformity – tendency to go along with the views and actions of others, even if you know they are wrong – line test
+Cognitive Dissonance – people change their behavior to avoid looking bad, ie. person is against gay rights then becomes gay, he will change attitude to gay rights activist Asch – conformity – tendency to go along with the views and actions of others, even if you know they are wrong – line test

 Milgram – obedience – people tend to obey authority figures; 60% of participant thought they delivered the max possible level of shock